pwhitetj/jupyterhub-docker/README.md

 # JupyterHub at TJHSST

 Provides containerized JupyterHub spawning docker container JupyterLab notebooks.
 This is a fork of the repository described below.
-So far the changes have benn
+So far the changes have been

 - Upgrade to JupyterHub 1.0.0
 - Downgrade Traefik to 1.7